 Negative self-talk gives freedom to many feelings that do not support marriage like fear, jealousy, anger, frustration and even hate.
 Such feelings are fertile soil for divorce.
 It is impossible to find a divorcing couple having feelings of joy, happiness, love or satisfaction.
 In many cases after divorce, it takes years for people to awaken such feelings.

 Getting married is entering into a contract – but it is probably the one contract that is the easiest to break.
 This is because divorce has made it easy for husbands and wives to walk out when they go through unhappy periods in their lives.

 John Crouch, Executive Director of Americans for Divorce Reform, says that the most important economic contract of our lives – marriage – is no longer legally protected.

 Just think – lawyers will fight tooth and nail to protect corporations in their contractual relations between you and your landlord, your mechanic and your doctor, but they cannot prevent you from breaking up with your spouse.
-In fact, they would even counsel you to break up your marriage and then discuss division of property as the next logical step.

 Individuals make couples, couples make families and families make communities.
 It is people’s natural instinct to get together.
 According to Dr. Mary Pipher, a therapist and anthropologist, the family is still an essential unit of the community.
 When people get married, their hopes are linked to building a home and a family.